revault/practical-revault/messages.md

 ## Synchronisation server

-The sync server allows wallets to exchange signatures without the need for them to be interconnected.
+The sync server allows stakeholders' wallets to exchange signatures without the need for them to be interconnected, and managers' wallets to poll watchtowers without direct connections to them.

 As each wallet will verify and store signatures locally, the server isn't trusted and can be managed by the organisation deploying Revault itself or any third party without risking any